brandur/sorg/content/articles/cloud-databases.md

-Even though it's not a perfect fit for the rest of this list, I've included it anyway because it's often still the best option for most use cases.
+Even though it's not a perfect fit for the rest of this list, I've included it anyway because it's often still the best option for many use cases.
 Most organizations don't have data that's as big as they think it is, and by consciously restricting bloat, they can get away with vertically scaled Postgres.
 This will lead to a more